JuanitoFatas/rails-reserved-words/README.md

 To add a new page, create a new file in the `src` directory, following the examples of the files that are already there.
 Once you're done, verify your change by running `rake build` and then running a simple web server to view the changes:

+    ruby -run -e httpd . -p 8000

+Or you could use Python:

     python -m SimpleHTTPServer

-If you don't have Python installed, find another way to run a local server.
+If you don't have Ruby and Python installed, find another way to run a local server,

 Once your changes are verified, please submit a PR to this project.